Advanced Configuration

 window.dispatchEvent(new CustomEvent("m-reauthenticate"));

-This CodePen provides a sandbox for testing out the various configuration options in real time.
+This CodePen provides a sandbox for testing out the various configuration options in real time for Connect Widget v3.